Parbatipur, Nepal

 Parbatipur is a part of Bharatpur Metropolitan City-21 in Chitwan District in Bagmati Province of southern Nepal.
 At the time of the 2011 Nepal census it had a population of 6506 people living in 1614 individual households.
 Though the status of the settlement has not been announced publicly, the official fees and taxes are applied by Metropolitan City standard/rate.
 Parbatipur Town is only 18 km far from its district capital Bharatpur.
 It is one of the fastest-growing towns of West Chitwan.

 Parbatipur Town centre is considered one of the cleanest town centres in Nepal.
-Town centre provided services are Government Office, schools, hardware stores, catering services, video and photo studios, electronic and electric appliances, cosmetics, beauty parlours, salons, workshop garage, cafes, motels, Internet cybers, metal works, police station, etc.
+Town centre provided services are Government Office, schools, hardware stores, catering services, video and photo studios, electronic and electric appliances, cosmetics, beauty parlours, salons, workshop garage, cafes, motels, Internet cybers, metal works, police station, etc.the major school of parbatipur is annapurna secondary school.paradise English school and sunlight English school are privates schools.

 Wards

 In the past, the wards referred to particularly a village of a Parbatipur VDC.
 There were 9 wards in Parbatipur VDC then.

 They were: East Rangila, West Rangila, Paharilotar, Ratanpur, East Kanchanbasti, Sitapur, West Kanchanbasti, and Parbatipur.
 Now it is ward number 21 of Bharatpur municipality.